DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Arena**
 	- [x] Guild members were not highlighted in cross-server turma
 	- [x] Fixed wrong error message when Global Arena request is blocked
+	- [x] Add to target list now works when on multiple opened tabs
 - **Guild**
 	- [x] Guild buildings script not loading on update
 	- [x] Guild storage character items were not highlighted based on quality